BillyKalfus/acadia/README.md

 git clone https://git.yale.edu/RSL/acadia.git
 pip3 install acadia/pyacadia
 ```
 ### Development Environment

 This software supports deployment and runtime management from any Python terminal.
 However, many users would like to visualize data in real-time, even if just to confirm that deployment is progressing satisfactorily.
 This is implemented in Acadia through `IPython` and `ipywidgets`, and visualization is supported in any front-end capable of rendering their outputs, such as Jupyter notebooks.

 We primarily encourage the use of this software through VS Code, which may be installed [here](https://code.visualstudio.com/download).

-## ZCU216 Configuration
+# Hardware setup for ZCU216

-### First-time SD card preparation and firmware installation
+## First-time SD card preparation

-Please note that the first installation of Acadia must be carried out using a Linux-based machine to which you have root access (it is currently unknown whether this can be performed on Windows or through WSL).
-Some Linux machines are available in RSL, talk to Billy for connection information.
+Please note that the first installation of Acadia must be carried out using a Linux-based machine to which you have sufficient permissions for disk formatting (it is currently unknown whether this can be performed on Windows or through WSL).
+Some Linux machines are available in RSL; talk to Billy for connection information.
 You will need a microSD card onto which the boot image will be installed; this will erase all information on the card.
 This will install the latest firmware, so when this step is carried out you can skip the "Updating firmware" section.

 1. Download this repository somewhere onto the PC.